noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 [World War III Stories](./ww3)

+## 2024
+1. *Home Buying Kit for Dummies, 7th Edition* by Eric Tyson and Ray Brown
+    * Lots of good resources and a few gems of advice.
+2. *Frigate* by John Wingate
+    * I do love a good story of a new commanding officer winning the respect of a demoralized crew.
+The geopolitical situation is contrived to shine a spotlight on the naval action and feels flimsy.
+The focus on Norway and arctic Europe was novel and well done.
+It does almost feel like it wasn't a complete story, like the series was originally written as one long book and then split into three.
+3. *Potty Training in 3 Days* by Brandi Brucks
+    * This summer should be fun...
+4. *Slow Productivity* by Cal Newport
+    * A good addition to the Cal Newport canon.
+I liked the format a lot, the concrete suggestions from the first two parts all seem like good ideas to me.
+The third part did not resonate with me as much and seemed the weakest too me.
+5. *Gods of War* by William S. Frisbee, Jr.
+    * U.S. Marines frozen in time wake up in the future to find themselves at a turning point for humanity.
+I got halfway through and wasn't sure if I liked it, but then it really got started around page 300 and I stayed up late to finish it.
+The first 100 pages or so were good, but then there was a large section of about 150 pages I couldn't really connect with.

 ## 2023
 1. *Life's Daughter* by Jena Rey & Matthew Summers
     * An excellent followup to the first book in the War of the Lich series, Death's Knight.
 Can't wait for the next one.